couchdeveloper/RXPromise/README.md

         });
 ```

-The code above chains four asynchronous tasks and a last one which just synchronously returns the result respectively an error.
+The code above chains four asynchronous tasks and a last one which just immediately returns the result respectively an error, which is executed on the main thread - since here it has been explicitly defined.